IASPEI Statutes with By-Laws*

 - The President, the Vice-Presidents, the Secretary General and the Treasurer shall constitute the Bureau of the Association.

-- Elections shall be held at an Association Plenary Meeting held in conjunction with the quadrennial General Assembly of the International Union of Geodesy and Geophysics.
-The President may not be re-elected to the same office, and no person may hold any one office for more than twelve consecutive years.
+- Elections shall be held at an Association Plenary Meeting held in conjunction with the quadrennial General Assembly of the IUGG.
+The President may not be re-elected to the same office, and no person may hold any one office for more than 12 consecutive years.